nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/search-endpoints.md

 {{/panel}}

-### Querying with Elasticsearch
+#### Querying with Elasticsearch

-&nbsp;In order to perform NXQL queries on Elasticsearch repository through the&nbsp;`search`&nbsp;endpoint, the following configuration must be added in&nbsp;`$NUXEO_HOME/bin/nuxeo.conf`:
+In order to perform NXQL queries on Elasticsearch repository through the `search` endpoint, the following configuration must be added to `$NUXEO_HOME/bin/nuxeo.conf`:

 ```
 elasticsearch.override.pageproviders=default_search,REST_API_SEARCH_ADAPTER
 ```

-Note that the&nbsp; [`default_search`]({{page page='page-provider-aggregates'}}) is the only page provider querying on Elasticsearch by default.
-When defining&nbsp;`elasticsearch.override.pageproviders`&nbsp;conf property, don't forget to add it else it won't be querying Elasticsearch anymore.
-See also&nbsp;[How to Make a Page Provider or Content View Query Elasticsearch Index]({{page page='how-to-make-a-page-provider-or-content-view-query-elasticsearch-index'}}).
+Note that [`default_search`]({{page page='page-provider-aggregates'}}) is the only page provider querying on Elasticsearch by default.
+When defining `elasticsearch.override.pageproviders` conf property, don't forget to add it or else it won't query Elasticsearch anymore.
+See also [How to Make a Page Provider or Content View Query Elasticsearch Index]({{page page='how-to-make-a-page-provider-or-content-view-query-elasticsearch-index'}}).

-## Searching by Page Provider
+### Searching by Page Provider

-Using page providers defined server-side, instead of redefining the query on client side, might also be useful for better reusability.
+Using page providers defined server-side instead of redefining the query on client side might also be useful for better reusability.

-Here are different use cases when defining page providers and making it possible to pass parameters from the client.
+Here are different use cases for defining page providers and making it possible to pass parameters from the client.

-### Without Parameters
+#### Without Parameters

 ```xml
 <coreQueryPageProvider name="latest_docs">